Crucial Things You Need To Know About External Links

 In this example, the <a> tag represents an HTML tag for hyperlinks.
 The href is the attribute that specifies the link’s destination, and the “recent post” text serves as an anchor text that describes to readers what they will access by following the link.

-There are two principles that make outbound links effective.
+There are three principles that make outbound links effective.

-First of all, the source has to be credible.
-Second, it has to be relevant to the content of the page that you’re putting the link in.
-Let’s review these two principles more closely.
+First, the source must be credible.
+Second, it should be relevant to the content of the page where you’re placing the link.
+Third, it should have the appropriate attribute.
+Let’s review these principles more closely.

 Credibility and trust markers

 How can you determine whether a website is spammy or trustworthy beyond simply visiting it and evaluating how it looks?
-You should check several parameters to make an informed judgement:
+You should check several parameters to make an informed decision:

 For example, if you’re writing about healthy nutrition, discovering a website that ranks high for keywords like “nutrition tips” and “healthy diet,” indicates that the website is authoritative in that field.
 This helps maintain the quality and credibility of your content, while providing valuable resources to your readers.